need4swede/wiki-go/data/documents/settings/device-overrides/document.md

 ## Administrator Changes

-A current Neptune MDM plugin supports both one-time administrator changes and persistent locks.
+Neptune MDM supports both one-time administrator changes and persistent locks.

 When a setting is marked **Lock for User**, the server value stays locked and